-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 Drama and ratings

 The Trump criminal trial has produced a number of dramatic courtroom moments.
-Stormy Daniels’ pointillistic recounting of her alleged Trump tryst – she recalled the shampoo in his bathroom was not just Pert, but Pert Plus – stilled the audience, according to reporters who were there.
+Ms. Daniels’ pointillistic recounting of her alleged Trump tryst – she recalled the shampoo in his bathroom was not just Pert, but Pert Plus – stilled the audience, according to reporters who were there.
 The cross-examination of Ms. Daniels was tense as defense lawyers tried to portray her as a money-driven opportunist.

 Mr. Cohen’s turn on the stand was grueling, stretching over days.
 At one point, a defense attorney was shouting at him as they questioned whether he had really talked with Mr. Trump about payments to Ms. Daniels.
 Mr. Cohen remained largely composed, and it remains to be seen how the jury interpreted this key testimony.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.